plancsar/PlayOnUru/README.md

 <b>Gehn Shard</b>: the script tries to copy the data files from the Uru Live prefix, if it exists.
 If the game fails to delete the old patcher executable, just keep trying relaunching it, after a couple of attempts it should manage.

 <b>Minkata</b>: the script tries to copy the data files from the Uru Live prefix, if it exists, otherwise it installs Uru Live, then Minkata on top of it.
+It will then duplicate the Minkata folder to set up Minkata Alpha

 <b>The Open Cave</b>: the script tries to copy the data files from the Uru Live prefix, if it exists.